dheles/hyrax-ansible-role/README.md

 This role is a Work-In-Progress.
 It is limited in the following ways:

 * Under active development
-* contains workarounds specific to Sufia version 7.2
-* Creates a new Sufia-based site.
+* Creates a new Hyrax-based site.
 Does not yet install an existing site from source-control.
 * Only tested within very few OSes/versions
+* Have yet to rename all references from sufia to hyrax
+* Considering supporting both sufia and hyrax (and possibly other hydra-based projects like geoblacklight), but obv not yet

 Requirements
 ------------

-The following systems must be available for Sufia to function:
+The following systems must be available for Hyrax to function:
 * [Solr](https://lucene.apache.org/solr/)
 * [Fedora Commons](https://www.fedora-commons.org/) repository
 * a SQL database (Postgres, MySQL, or SQLite)
 * [Redis](https://redis.io/) key-value store

-See also Dependencies below, for components that must be present on the Sufia server
+See also Dependencies below, for components that must be present on the Hyrax server

 Role Variables
 --------------